 Riso=R-t=tlatent+dttotrt1-1-f7t-tlatent-d

 Figure 1c shows distributions of Riso derived from 100 random draws sampling from uncertainty in the SARS-CoV-2 latent, incubation, and total infectious periods, across test frequencies ranging from daily (f=7) to biweekly (f=0.5) and delays in obtaining test results from 0 to 2 days.
-Riso is similar when testing every day (f=7) with a two-day turnaround time for test results (d=2) vs testing twice per week (f=2) with immediate test results (d=0) (fig 1c, median Riso(d=0,f=2)= 0.42 and Riso(d=2,f=7)= 0.33, respectively), again reiterating the importance of reducing delays in obtaining test results.
+Riso is similar when testing every day (f=7) with a two-day turnaround time for test results (d=2) vs testing twice per week (f=2) with immediate test results (d=0) (Fig 1c, median Riso(d=0,f=2)= 0.42 and Riso(d=2,f=7)= 0.33, respectively), again reiterating the importance of reducing delays in obtaining test results.

 Figure 1.
 Model framework and analytic results.
-A) Example infectiousness profile for R=1, tlatent=4.5, tincubation=5.5, tinfectious=8.5, with shaded area demonstrating infectiousness slice removed if tiso=7.5, leading to Riso=0.53.
+A) Example infectiousness profile for R=1, tlatent=4.5, tincubation=5.5, tinfectious=8.5, with line indicating infectiousness (βt) through time and shaded area demonstrating infectiousness slice removed if tiso=7.5, leading to Riso=0.53.
 B) Riso as a function of tiso with same parameters as in A and point indicating scenario depicted in A. C) Boxplots showing distributions of Riso as a function of testing frequency, f, and delay in obtaining test results, d, incorporating uncertainty in tlatent, tincubation, and tinfectious by drawing n=100 parameter sets for each, with baseline R=1.
 Boxplots indicate median, interquartile range, and full range of values of Riso.
 D) Probability isolation occurs as a function of testing frequency, f, delay in obtaining test results, d, and days from exposure to isolation τ, i.e. tiso≤τ, demonstrating that delays in obtaining test results substantially reduce the probability of prompt isolation, particularly among most frequent testing scenarios.

 Individual-based model simulations